kadirahq/graphql-utils-js/README.md

 # GraphQL Utils

-This is a set of utilities for apps building with [graphql-js](https://github.com/graphql/graphql-js).
+This is a set of utilities for schemas building with [graphql-js](https://github.com/graphql/graphql-js).

 * [Usage](#usage)
 * [Picking Fields Before Resolve](#picking-fields-before-resolve)